-The analysis of correlations between yield and related traits in the F_2 generation of the double-cross hybrid (Table 2) revealed a strong positive correlation between plant height (PH) and yield per plant (0.843).
-This result aligns with findings by Prajapati et al. (23) and Kumar et al. (24), suggesting that increased plant height tends to result in higher yields.
-Plant height (PH) also showed positive correlations with SFW (0.869), followed by the NFC (0.793), NFLC (0.767) and quality traits such as carotene content (0.608), ascorbic acid content (0.604) and lycopene content (0.542).
-This suggests that plant height may contribute to both the quantity and quality of fruit produced, as noted by Srivastava et al. (25).
+The analysis of correlations between yield and related traits in the F_2 generation of the double-cross hybrid (Table 2) revealed a strong positive correlation between PH and YLD (0.843).
+This result aligns with previously published reports suggesting that increased PH tends to result in higher yields (23, 24).
+Plant height also showed positive correlations with SFW (0.869), followed by the NFC (0.793), NFLC (0.767) and quality traits such as carotene content (0.608), AA content (0.604) and LC (0.542).
+This suggests that PH may contribute to both the quantity and quality of fruit produced which was supported by a previous study (25).

-The number of primary branches (NOPB) also demonstrated a moderately significant positive correlation with the number of flowers/clusters (0.478) and the number of fruits /clusters (0.456).
-These consequences aligned with the findings of Kumar et al. (24), indicating that a greater number of branches can improve flowering and fruiting.
+The NOPB also demonstrated a moderately significant positive correlation with the NFLC (0.478) and the NFC (0.456).
+These results aligned with the findings of a previous study (24), indicating that a greater number of branches can improve flowering and fruiting.

-The weight of a single fruit showed the highest correlation with yield per plant (0.946), indicating that larger fruits significantly contributed to maximum yield, as similarly reported by Sharma et al. (26).
-Fruit weight also exhibited strongly associated with quality parameters, like ascorbic acid (0.856), carotene content (0.698) and lycopene content (0.565), emphasizing the role of larger fruits in both yield and quality.
-The number of flowers/clusters strongly correlates with the NFC (0.966) and YLD (0.692).
-This suggests that increased flowering leads to more fruit, a finding supported by Meena and Bahadur (27) and Rashwan (28).
-Additionally, ascorbic acid content positively correlated with carotene content (0.732) and lycopene content (0.461), highlighting a beneficial interaction between vitamin C and other essential nutritional compounds in the fruit.
-Mishra and Nandi (29) also reported similar trends, emphasizing the nutritional quality of high-yield plants.
+The weight of a single fruit showed the highest correlation with YLD (0.946), indicating that larger fruits significantly contributed to maximum yield, as similarly reported in another investigation (26).
+Fruit weight also exhibited strong association with quality parameters, like AA (0.856), carotene content (0.698) and LC (0.565), emphasizing the role of larger fruits in both yield and quality.
+The NFLC strongly correlates with the NFC (0.966) and YLD (0.692).
+This suggests that increased flowering leads to more fruit, a finding supported by other workers (27, 28).
+Additionally, AA content positively correlated with carotene content (0.732) and LC (0.461), highlighting a beneficial interaction between vitamin C and other essential nutritional compounds in the fruit.
+Another study also reported similar trends, emphasizing the nutritional quality of high-yield plants (29).

 DFF (-0.874) and DFPF (-0.881) showed a negative correlation with YLD (yield/ plant), suggesting that plants flowering earlier tend to have reduced yields.
 This negative association also extends to traits such as SFW (-0.852) and NFP (-0.688), indicating that delayed flowering supports higher yields.
-Khan and Samadia (30) noted similar findings, observing that delayed flowering improves fruit set and yield.
-They also reported that the number of days taken to reach first and 50% flowering negatively correlates with the number of flowers per cluster (-0.713 and -0.711) and the number of fruits per cluster (-0.713 and -0.702), further illustrating that delayed flowering supports better reproductive success.
+Similar findings were noted in another study which stated that delayed flowering improves fruit set and yield (30).
+They also reported that the number of days taken to reach first and DFPF negatively correlates with the NFLC (-0.713 and -0.711) and the number of fruits per cluster (-0.713 and -0.702), further illustrating that delayed flowering supports better reproductive success.

-The height of the plant (PH), number of primary branches (NOPB) and single fruit weight (SFW) all have significant positive impacts on yield, with strong correlations to both quantity and quality attributes.
+The height of the plant (PH), NOPB and SFW all have significant positive impacts on yield, with strong correlations to both quantity and quality attributes.
 These traits are essential for selecting high-yielding varieties.
-Conversely, traits like early flowering are negatively
+Conversely, traits like early flowering are negatively associated with yield, implying that delaying flowering may allow plants to remain in the vegetative phase longer, accumulating more biomass and necessary resources for fruit development.
+Consequently, delayed flowering is desirable in breeding programs focused on yield improvement.